vividwhisp/machine-learning-from-scratch/README.md

 ## Recommender System Direction

-The recommender system project uses the anime dataset and is being built in stages:
+The recommender system project uses the anime dataset and is organized into three recommendation approaches:

-1. Data loading and cleaning
-2. Missing value handling
-3. Popularity-based recommender
+1. Popularity-based recommender
+   Recommends anime using overall rating and member count.

+2. Content-based recommender
-4. Content-based recommender using anime features such as genre and type
+   Recommends anime similar to a selected title using item features such as genre and type.

+3. Collaborative filtering recommender
-5. Collaborative filtering using user rating behavior
+   Recommends anime using user rating behavior and cosine similarity between anime.

+The notebook also includes data loading, missing value handling, exploratory data analysis, and user-level recommendation examples.

 ## Note